Skip to content

 Session handlers

-In Symfony, a session handler is configured using framework.session.handler_id.
-Symfony can be configured to use custom handlers, or just fall back to what is configured in PHP by setting it to null (~).
+In Symfony, a session handler is configured with framework.session.handler_id.
+Symfony can be configured to use custom handlers, or fall back to what is configured in PHP by setting it to null (~).

 Default configuration